hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 5.  `/hapi/data` streams data for a dataset of a given id and over a given time range; a subset of parameters in a dataset may be requested (default is all parameters).

 There is also an optional landing page endpoint `/hapi` that returns human-readable HTML.
 Although there is recommended content for this landing page, it is not essential to the functioning of the server.

+Servers may have non-standard endpoints (an endpoint not given above) under `/hapi/` if they are prefixed by `x_`, e.g., `/hapi/x_custom_endpoint`.
+This will communicate to the user that this is not a standard endpoint and will prevent a name conflict if the HAPI standard adds `custom_endpoint` to the specification.

 The five required endpoints are RESTful-style in that the resulting HTTP response is the complete response for each endpoint.
 In particular, the `/data` endpoint does not give URLs for file or links to where the data can be downloaded; instead, it streams the data in the HTTP response body.
 The full specification for each endpoint is described below.